awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 ## High\-Resolution Alarms<a name="high-resolution-alarms"></a>

  If you set an alarm on a high\-resolution metric, you can specify a high\-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds\.
 There is a higher charge for high\-resolution alarms\.
-For more information about high\-resolution metrics, see [Publish Custom Metrics](publishingMetrics.md)\.
+For more information about high\-resolution metrics, see [Publishing Custom Metrics](publishingMetrics.md)\.

 ## Alarms on Math Expressions<a name="alarms-on-metric-math-expressions"></a>